Zika Virus India Symptoms spread prevention Test

 The WHO Secretariat believes that the current epidemic situation constitutes a “public health emergency of international concern”.

 Spread symptoms of Zika Virus

-It is reported that Zika virus spreads through mosquito bites.
+It is reported that the Zika virus spreads through mosquito bites.
 Common symptoms after infection include fever, rash, joint pain, muscle pain, headache, and conjunctivitis (red eye).
 The condition is usually milder and the symptoms can last from a few days to a week.
 Serious illnesses that require hospitalization are not common.

 Earlier, the World Health Organization has said that investigators from around the world are investigating the link between Zika virus and neonatal microcephaly in Brazil.
 Thousands of locally born babies have not had the correct size of their heads in the past year or so.

-On April 13, 2016, the US Centers for Disease Control and Prevention announced that Zika virus is the cause of birth defects in the small head and several other fetuses.
+On April 13, 2016, the US Centers for Disease Control and Prevention announced that the Zika virus is the cause of birth defects in the small head and several other fetuses.

-A new study in Brazil confirms that virus does have the ability to attack important nerve cells in the human brain.
-This provides new evidence for confirming the link between Zika virus and neonatal microcephaly.
+A new study in Brazil confirms that the virus does have the ability to attack important nerve cells in the human brain.
+This provides new evidence for confirming the link between the Zika virus and neonatal microcephaly.